Working with server

 }

-When any change occurs on the server, it returns the name of the modified element.
-These names can vary depending on the server logic.
+After a change on the server, the response includes the name of the modified element.
+The names depend on the server logic.

 // initialize kanban